Falconiere/falconiere.io/src/data/blog/posts/2021-12/unlocking-lifes-success-what-does-it-truly-mean.md

 ---
   title: "Unlocking Life's Success: What Does It Truly Mean?"
   cover: "1837e658-41d5-8028-b0bb-c2c631859e9e.jpg"
   coverAlt: "Image Cover Unlocking Life's Success: What Does It Truly Mean?"
-  description: "Success is personal and not solely defined by intelligence or hard work; luck plays a significant role.
-It's important to create your own definition of success and not be misled by social media portrayals of happiness.
-Focus on your goals and recognize your unique path to fulfillment."
+  description: "Success isn’t just intelligence or hard work—luck matters too.
+Define it for yourself, not by social media.
+Focus on your goals and your unique path."
-  author: "Falconiere Barbosa"
+  author: "Falconiere R. Barbosa"
   draft: false
   date: "2021-12-07"
   tags: